Femke Broeders-Bol: 2020: First senior Dutch record and first senior successes

-Bol set her first senior Dutch record at the National Sports Centre on 18 July 2020.
+Bol (right) set her first senior Dutch record at the National Sports Centre in 2020.

 Bol was forced to train on gravel paths in the woods and on grass fields when COVID-19 quarantine measures were first enacted in March 2020.
 Despite this, she raced in Papendal in July and broke by almost a second the national 400 m hurdles record of 54.62 s set by Ester Goossens in 1998.
 First, running in the rain, she took almost a second off her 2019 best with a time of 54.47 s, which could not be ratified as only one other athlete competed.
 Two weeks later, she achieved 53.79 s, the fourth-fastest European under-23 time in history.

 During this pandemic season, the Dutchwoman won all her following races over the barriers: two Diamond League events staged in 2020 as one-off exhibition competitions, and three Continental Tour events.
 First she stayed ahead of all her competitors in Székesfehérvár, Hungary on 19 August, to repeat this achievement four days later at the Stockholm Bauhaus-galan winning her first Diamond race.
 In September, she won in Ostrava (300 m hurdles), Bellinzona, and Rome.
 She reduced her open 400 metres pre-2020 best by 1.85 s down to 51.13 s.